 We continued on up Kong Oscars Gate heading towards Bergen Cathedral, wandering down little side streets along the way.
 They all seemed to come from another era, cobbled lanes lined with shops and restaurants with colorful signs poking out above their doorways.

 When we reached the church, I understood why my guide wanted me to see it.
 Built in 1250, it is a simple, long-church design with a beautiful interior including a series of portraits in the entrance way.
-What made it unique, however, was the cannonball still stuck in the exterior wall above the entrance where it landed in 1665.
+What makes it unique, however, is the cannonball still in the exterior wall above the entrance since 1665.

 I later walked over to the nearby Fløibanen funicular, which took me to the top of Fløyen, 1050 feet above sea level.
-I was rewarded with a beautiful view of the city and its fjord, as were the many Norwegians having lunch in the restaurant up there.
+The visual rewarded was wonderful – a beautiful view of the city and its fjord far below.
+I could see it was also being enjoyed by the many Norwegians having lunch in the restaurant up there.

 A Clutch of Galleries

-In addition to the Hanseatic, put on your list of things to do in Bergen to see a few museums.
+In addition to the Hanseatic, put on your list of things to do in Bergen seeing a few excellent museums.
 There are a clutch of galleries that face Lake Lille Lungegårdsvann, about a 15-minute walk away.
-Called Kode they are numbered one through four, something tour guides like because it makes it easier to explain them to tourists.
+Called Kode, they are numbered one through four.
+The tour guides like the numbering system since it makes it easier to explain each museum to tourists.
 The galleries house international art treasures ranging from classical to contemporary.